docopt/docopts/docs/developer.md

 If you want to clone this repository and hack `docopts`:

-Use `git clone --recursive`, to get submodules - these are only required for testing with `bats`.
+You will need to install [`bats-core`](https://github.com/bats-core/bats-core) in your PATH.
-If [`bats-core`](https://github.com/bats-core/bats-core) installed in your PATH should work too.
+These are only required for testing with `bats`, you may omit it if you dont plan to use `make test`

 Fetch the extra golang version of `docopt-go` (required for building `docopts`)